Back to blog

 April 26, 2026 · William VanBuskirk

-We made a deliberate choice not to be Claude's MCP marketplace.
+We made a deliberate choice not to be a catch-all, do-anything MCP connector.

-Claude already has the integrations.
+There are already tools for that.
+Claude has them.
 ChatGPT does too.
-Cursor, Grok, every serious agent ships with a growing ecosystem of tools they can call.
-We don't want to recreate that ecosystem — and we'd lose if we tried.
+Cursor, Grok, every serious agent ships with a growing ecosystem of integrations it can call.
+We don't want to recreate that ecosystem.

-What none of those agents have out of the box is your context: the graph of your prior work, your customers' specific situations, the design decisions that got you here, the relationships between projects and people.
+What we connect to is the hard part.
+The graph of your prior work, your customers' specific situations, the design decisions that got you here, the relationships between projects and people.
 That's what myai is.
 Plug it in via MCP and your agent of choice gets memory, judgment, and a working knowledge of how you work.

 myai is the context.
 Your agent is the hands.